doamatto/yamh/README.md

 - `./yamh -s/--string <string>`, where `<string>` is a string that contains the Markdown you want to convert and you choose between `-s` or `--str` as a flag.

 ### in Dart
+This has not been implemented yet.
+When it is, this will be updated to show the relevant documentation.

 ### in Flutter
 This has not been implemented yet.
 When it is, this will be updated to show the relevant documentation.

+### in Node/NPM
+This has not been implemented yet.
+When it is, this will be updated to show the relevant documentation.
+It may also never happen, due to a lack of knowledge.

 ## Building
 1. Install [Dart](https://dart.dev)